-Slenderella Hemlock is a dwarf conifer which is primarily valued in the landscape or garden for its rigidly columnar form.
-It has dark green evergreen foliage.
-The small needles remain dark green throughout the winter.
+Emerald Fountain Hemlock is a dwarf conifer which is primarily valued in the landscape or garden for its rigidly columnar form.
+It has attractive dark green evergreen foliage which emerges emerald green in spring.
+The needles are highly ornamental and remain dark green throughout the winter.